European-Unified-ID/euid-docs-preview/preview/docs/getting-started/gs-credentials.md

 - Establish a process for replacing the key and secret with new values if the existing ones are compromised.

 It's best to refresh your API key and client secret on a regular cadence&#8212;for example, yearly&#8212;to help reduce the risk of your credentials being compromised.

+## Separate Credentials for Each Environment

+If you want to use the integration environment as well as the production environment, you'll need a separate set of credentials for each environment.
+For details about the different environments, see [Environments](gs-environments.md).

 ## Refreshing Credentials